-Finally, for the most part, age is not a barrier to participation; we have had many younger, teenage attendees in the past and encourage them to consider creating Christian video games as a vocation.
-And while we do not discourage young toddlers and babies, be aware that daycare is not provided.
-All children under the age of 18 are expected to remain under the supervision of their parent(s).
+Usually, for the most part, age is not a barrier to participation; we have had many younger, teenage attendees in the past and encourage them to consider creating Christian video games as a vocation.
+Unfortunately, this year, due to policies at our host facilities, we will not be able to accommodate attendees under the age of 18.
+We hope to be able to revert to a family friendly conference setting in 2020.

 5. WHO ORGANIZES THE CGDC?

 A: The CGDC is a 501(c)(3) non-profit entity (donations are tax deductible but not registration or conference costs) that consists of a President and a Board of Directors.
 The conference is the main event hosted by the organization and has occurred annually, without fail, thanks to the Holy Spirit, since its inception.

 It was founded with God’s direction at the beginning of this century in 2001 by Tim Emmerich, who works as an engineer, runs his own company (Graceworks Interactive) in his spare time, and still attends every year.
 Tim puts everyone at ease (be forewarned, he likes to give hugs) and ensures that the organization stays true to its core values and mission.